Austin Riley Player Props: Braves vs. Yankees

 Austin Riley At The Plate

-- He ranks 22nd in batting average, 50th in on base percentage, and 12th in slugging among qualifying hitters in MLB play.
+- He ranks 20th in batting average, 47th in on base percentage, and 10th in slugging among qualifying batters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.